Croatian National Theatre, Zagreb: From 1945-1950

 The theatre maintained the continuity of its artistic activity and its multiple repertoire orientation (from patriotic drama in the second half of the 19th century, through interest in world classics and older Croatian drama, to contemporary Croatian drama, which was nurtured by special competitions and the institution of the Demeter Award, 1907–45), despite repeated censorship pressures and bans on certain politically provocative productions attempts to ideologically control and direct it, and even occasional misuse of its space for political propaganda purposes.

 During the NDH, the ensemble was divided into the Croatian State Theatre and a part that operated as a partisan traveling troupe.
 After the end of the war, the ensemble was reunited, expanded and changed, and now operates under the name of the Croatian National Theatre.
-In the 1950s, after breaking with the Stalinist cultural model, the repertoire and theatrical poetics were modernized, and texts by more contemporary foreign writers gradually appeared on the stage, finding shelter on the Chamber Stage of the Croatian National Theatre, opened in 1957.
+In 1950s, after breaking with the Stalinist cultural model, the repertoire and theatrical poetics were modernized, and texts by more contemporary foreign writers gradually appeared on the stage, finding shelter on the Chamber Stage of the Croatian National Theatre, opened in 1957.
 As the only and then central Croatian and Zagreb theatre institution for a long time, the Croatian National Theatre faced a changed theatrical context with the emergence of other theatres, in which it first lost its primacy over the presentation of contemporary world and Croatian dramatic language and increasingly focused on the classical repertoire, and in the 1990s, special attention was paid to drama with themes from Croatian history.

-From 1963, a fruitful collaboration with the Music Biennale began on a previously unknown modern and avant-garde repertoire (e.g. Stravinsky, Arnold Schoenberg, etc.), great foreign singers and foreign opera ensembles (from Hamburg, Berlin, London) were guests, and the Croatian National Theatre Opera toured Great Britain, Czechoslovakia, France, Germany, Italy, the Netherlands, Japan and Austria.
+From 1963, a collaboration with the Music Biennale began on a previously unknown modern and avant-garde repertoire (e.g. Stravinsky, Arnold Schoenberg, etc.), great foreign singers and foreign opera ensembles (from Hamburg, Berlin, London) were guests, and the Croatian National Theatre Opera toured Great Britain, Czechoslovakia, France, Germany, Italy, the Netherlands, Japan and Austria.